mfahadgull77/Optimizing-Multispectral-Transmission-Images-for-Early-Breast-Cancer-Screening-using-CNN-AE/README.md

 ### Requirements

 The project requires Python 3.7 or later.
-Install dependencies from the [requirements.txt](requirements.txt) :
+Install dependencies from the [requirements.txt](requirements.txt).

 pip install -r requirements.txt